DrPayne25/madlib-cli/README.md

 Actual time needed to complete: 28min

+Name of feature: Merge and Docstring

+Estimate of time needed to complete: 30min

+Start time: 5:57

+Finish time: 6:19

+Actual time needed to complete: 22min

 ## Credit and Collaborations
-Worked with Connor and brandon and Eddie for testing and discussion Help was acquired from these articles to get a better understanding https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/, https://www.youtube.com/watch?v=A3VQmxoWLHY, https://realpython.com/fibonacci-sequence-python/
+Worked with Connor and brandon and Eddie, Isaiah for testing and discussion Help was acquired from these articles to get a better understanding https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/, https://www.youtube.com/watch?v=A3VQmxoWLHY, https://realpython.com/fibonacci-sequence-python/